- Ievoli Sun

 On 30 October 2000, at 4:30 am, the MRCC (Marine Rescue Co-ordination Centre), CROSS Corsen, received a distress call from the Ievoli Sun, a chemical tanker flying the Italian flag.
 The vessel, en route from Fawley (UK) to Barcelona with 14 crew members and 6,000 tonnes of chemicals, was 45 nautical miles north of the island of Batz.

-On their arrival, the Abeille Flandre's crew noticed some pollution around the Ievoli Sun's bow section.
+The Abeille Flandre's has arrived in the area.
 The weather and sea conditions in the area at that time made the risk of grounding obvious, therefore creating a major pollution threat on the Côtes d'Armor coast.
 After studying the possible options, a team was winched aboard the Ievoli Sun and passed a tow to the Abeille Flandre.
 Towing began at 5:15 pm, at 4 knots heading northeast, the only possible route given both the weather and sea conditions and the vessel's position.

 On 31 October, at 9:00 am, two thirds of the way towards the shelter of the Cotentin peninsula, the Ievoli Sun sank to a depth of 70 m, 9 nautical miles north of the Casquets (12 nautical miles from Alderney and 20 nautical miles from the Cap de la Hague).